Although they’re all designed to catch menstrual blood, menstrual cups can take a variety of forms.

 There are sometimes small measuring marks on the side of the cup, much like a measuring cup, indicating how much the cup can hold.

-This feature can be useful for those who for whatever reason need to measure their flow.
+This feature can be useful for those who for whatever reason need to measure their menstrual flow.

 You can search and compare menstrual cups in our database to see the variety of dimensions and capacities available.